stfc/PSyclone/doc/dynamo0p3.rst

 dependencies.
 Therefore, kernels that write to them may be parallelised without colouring.

-All three CMA-related kernel types must obey the following rule:
+All three CMA-related kernel types must obey the following rules:

   1) Since a CMA operator only acts within a single column of data, stencil operations are not permitted.

+  2) No vector quantities (e.g. "GH_FIELD*3" - see below) are
+     permitted as arguments.

 There are then additional rules specific to each of the three kernel types.
 These are described below.